adap/flower/examples/devices_demo/README.md

 > These steps have been validated for a Jetson Xavier-NX Dev Kit.
 An identical setup is needed for a Jetson Nano and Jetson TX2 once you get ssh access to them (i.e. jumping straight to point `4` below).
 For instructions on how to setup these devices please refer to the "getting started guides" for [Jetson Nano](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro) and [Jetson TX2](https://developer.nvidia.com/embedded/dlc/l4t-28-2-jetson-developer-kit-user-guide-ga).

-1. Download the Ubuntu image from [NVIDIA-embedded](https://developer.nvidia.com/embedded/downloads), note that you'll need a NVIDIA developer account.
+1. Download the Ubuntu 18.04 image from [NVIDIA-embedded](https://developer.nvidia.com/embedded/downloads), note that you'll need a NVIDIA developer account.
+This image comes with Docker pre-installed as well as PyTorch+Torchvision compiled with GPU support.
 2. Extract the imgae (~14GB) and flash it onto the uSD card using Etcher (or equivalent).
 3. Follow [the instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit) to setup the device.
 4. Installing Docker: Docker comes pre-installed with the Ubuntu image provided by NVIDIA.
 But for convinience we will create a new user group and add our user to it (with the idea of not having to use `sudo` for every command involving docker (e.g. `docker run`, `docker ps`, etc)).
 More details about what this entails can be found in the [Docker documentation](https://docs.docker.com/engine/install/linux-postinstall/).
 You can achieve this by doing: